enjoy-digital/litex/doc/introduction.rst

 ****************
 Either run the ``setup.py`` installation script or simply set ``PYTHONPATH`` to the root of the source directory.

-For simulation support, an extra step is needed.
-See :ref:`vpisetup`.

 If you wish to contribute patches, the suggest way to install is;
    #.
 Clone from the git repository at http://github.com/m-labs/migen
    #.
 Install using ``python3 ./setup.py develop --user``